EsmaeilNourani/lifestylefactors-entities-annotation-docs/entities.md

   * serum Vitamin D 25-OH levels
   * fasting glucose

-* Score/index score/index related to LSF can be annotated as LSF.
+* Score/index related to diseases can be annotated as disease and score/index related to LSF can be annotated as LSF.
+The word score or index is part of the NE.
 Examples:
-  * sleep quality score
+  * Mediterranean Diet Quality Index or MDQI

 * Do not annotate treatments as LSFs.
 The only form of treatment that is annotated is psychotherapy and entities related to it (e.g., CBT therapy) or treatments with a cosmetic effect (e.g. liposuction).